ipeternella/hangman/README.md

-# hangman
+# Hangman

-A dotnet API that exposes a simplistic hangman game solution
+A dotnet API that exposes a simplistic Hangman game solution